OfficeDev/office-store-docs/docs/submit-to-appsource-via-partner-center.md

 You can also follow these steps to check the status of your submission in Partner Center.

 1. Sign in to [Partner Center](https://partner.microsoft.com/dashboard/office/overview).
-1. In the **Offer alias** column, select the Office add-in or app you want.
+1. In the **Display name** column, select the Office add-in or app you want.
 1. On the **Product overview** page, the status of your submission will be one of the following:
     - Pre-processing
     - Certification